About Christian Academy

 The Christian Academy has an accredited academic program consisting of quality teachers, a challenging curriculum, and study resources.
 Our students learn from teachers who demand and expect the best.
 The National Christian School Association (NCSA) and AdvanceEd scrutinize the quality of the curriculum before issuing accreditation.

 Departmental "core" academic offerings comply and exceed State of Missouri Education standards, as well as the standards of NCSA and AdvanceEd.
 The curriculum also includes electives that meet student needs and interests.
-The CA curriculum offers a two-track program: regular and advance.
-ACT scores compete favorably with the best Christian Schools across America.
-Our graduates attend many prestigious universities and colleges.
+The CA curriculum offers a three-track program: High School Diploma, College Prep Diploma, and Scholars Diploma.
+Qualifying students may participate in our Dual Enrollment Program with Freed-Hardeman University.
+Qualifying students in grades 10-12 may choose from 60+ hours of college coursework.

 The Student Activities Dimension